Akash8308/NodeJS/Notes/EJS_Notes.md

-What if we forget to send this data, we are accessing this data in view (title). we can handle this situation using "locals". locals is always available and can be used as locals.title which will not give error and crash our site.
+What if we forget to send this data, we are accessing this data in view (title). we can handle this situation using "locals". locals is always available and can be used as locals. title which will not give error and crash our site.